 A mother told us about her daughter’s anxiety and insomnia due to constantly watching the news.
-Her daughter hasn’t been able to stop herself from watching even though it is making her feel worse.
+Her daughter hasn’t been able to stop herself from watching even though it makes her feel worse.
 Here is some background information to help you if this is also a problem in your family.

 Tips if your child is feeling anxious about the news

-TIP 1: Practice Acceptance.
+TIP 1: Practice acceptance.